 - Producing your labels (the minimum order quantity is usually 500 labels)

 - Unstitching the original labels and replacing them with your new, custom ones

 This additional cost can be quite a barrier for new startups, so other options like using products with tear out tags could be considered instead.
 You’ll find our most popular tear out tag fashion t-shirt here & a lower priced alternative here.

-External neck printing (to the nape of the neck) can also be a cheaper relabelling alternative and be just as effective in showing your brand (which is the point after all).
-External neck printing can also be done with no minimum order quantities, and ordered directly from our Online Shop when making your order.
+External neck printing (to the nape of the neck) can also be an economical relabelling alternative and be just as effective in showing your branding.
+Unlike woven labels or internal neck printing, external neck printing can be done with no minimum order quantities, and ordered directly from our Online Shop when making your order.

 Should I Add Relabelling to My Order?